 If you visit a plastic surgeon on a regular basis, WhatsApp can share that information with advertisers as well.
 This way, you could become a target of companies with ads for cosmetic surgery or cosmetics.
 If you visit a reproductive specialist, it could be deduced that you may need pharmaceuticals for erectile dysfunction, birth control aids, or pregnancy tests.
 Even when WhatsApp doesn’t directly advertise to you, your data makes advertising more valuable in other services, and advertisers will pay good money for that data.

-After announcing these changes, many WhatsApp users started to switch to other platforms, such as Telegram and Signal.
+After announcing these changes, many WhatsApp users started to switch to other platforms, such as Signal and Telegram instead of WhatsApp.
 As a result, WhatsApp has extended the period in which it asks its users to agree to these new terms until May 16, 2021.
 After that date, users who don’t consent will no longer be able to use WhatsApp.

 You Don’t Have to Be Paranoid to Guard Your Privacy

 Some people think it’s ridiculous to be worried about your privacy when it comes to popular apps like WhatsApp.
 We don’t think so.
 Given the amount of data WhatsApp and other companies collect about you, it’s hard not to have some genuine concern for your online privacy.
 The data collected about you reveals much about who you are.
 This information should be used and collected in the right way, without damaging you.

 Luckily, it’s possible to take reasonable precautions to safeguard your privacy without it taking up too much of your time.
 Below are a number of simple ways in which you can enhance your online privacy.